A Guide to Psychology and its Practice

 Keep in mind here a very special principle of psychotherapy: You don’t speak about your past so that your psychotherapist can understand what happened; you speak to hear yourself speaking the truth about your life.

-Therefore, it doesn’t really matter if the course of your psychotherapy involves only one or several psychotherapists.
+Therefore, it doesn’t really matter whether the course of your psychotherapy involves several psychotherapists.
 What does matter is that in the process of the psychotherapy you become so familiar with and so understanding of your pain that you also become immune to its shame.
 Eventually, you will consider your past traumas to be just bare facts that you can remember objectively.
-You can look at them without hidden resentments, without anger, without a thirst for satisfaction.
+You can look at them without hidden resentments, without anger, without a thirst for blame or revenge.

 When that happens, you will be able to look anyone right in the eyes and, without even blinking, say honestly and compassionately, “I was raped and sexually abused when I was 12.
 It crippled me for many years, but I dealt with it, and the pain no longer holds me back.”